jonathanwarkentin/COMP-330-Proj-2/README.md

 The during training, the model gets a batch of 1,000 samples, tokenizes them, vectorizes them, and then partially fits them to a logistic regression model.
 A partial fit is necessary when doing out-of-core learning because normal fit methods provided to sklearn classifiers require the entire dataset to be in memory to train.
 At the end of this training process the classifier is pickled so it can be reused from other scripts without the classifier having to be retrained.

 `predict_sentiment.py` uses the pickled classifier created in the above script to predict the class label of any given sample.
 This function is called form the `server.js` file to get the sentiment of tweets retrieved from the twitter api.
+## Something we learnt from the Lecture videos
+* We learnt a lot about the importance of git and github
+* We learnt how to avoid merge conflicts by working on separate forks of the same repository and creating pull requests
+* We also had experience with fixing merge conflicts.
+* We learnt how using git makes working in teams more manageable and effective